Zplusdragon/PLIP/README.md

 <div align="center"><img src="assets/SYNTH-PEDES.png" width="900"></div>

 ## Models
 We utilize ResNet50 and Bert as our encoders.
-After pre-training, we evaluate the performance on three downstream tasks.
-The checkpoints will be released soon.
+After pre-training, we fine-tune and evaluate the performance on three downstream tasks.
+The checkpoints have been released at [Baidu Yun](https://pan.baidu.com/s/1LjT-x6kjGwpO2EP4Ni7bCA?pwd=1037).

 ### Evaluate on CUHK-PEDES dataset (Text Re-ID R@1/R@10)
 | Pre-train | CMPM/C | SSAN | LGUR |